LEAP Program

 No. The city can't reimburse homeowners for work that has already been performed.
 No part of the Lead Service Line Replacement program allows for a property owner to be reimbursed.
 If you participate in the LEAP program, work can't begin until a third party agreement is signed and you've been sent a notice to preceed letter.
 If work is done before the agreement is signed, the property is no longer eligible for LEAP and the property owner won't be reimbursed.

-To participate in LEAP the contractor must be: - Certified to work on water service lines - Registered with vendor services
+To participate in LEAP the contractor must be certified to work on water service lines and be registered with vendor services.

 Yes, the lien can cover restoration work.
 All work must be included in the quote from your contractor, including restoration work.
 The lien will not cover restoration done by a different contractor other than the one who signed the three party agreement.
 Only one comprehensive quote will be approved.